xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 ### Scalability tests

 Explore the weak scalability of `HandsOn3.exe` both with and without preconditioning.
-Here, use from 1 to 36 MPI tasks, with a base grid of $$128^2$$ per MPI task, and retain the default temporal adaptivity.
+Here, use from 1 to 256 MPI tasks, with a base grid of $$128^2$$ per MPI task, and retain the default temporal adaptivity.
 The choice of IMEX vs fully implicit is yours.
-It is recommended that you use the batch queue instead of running interactively.
+It is recommended that you submit a job script use the batch queue instead of running interactively.
 Produce a weak scaling plot with these results.

+See the Theta job submission [documentation](https://www.alcf.anl.gov/support-center/theta/running-jobs-and-submission-scripts) for more details on writing and running job scripts.

 ### Further reading